Qingtian-Zou/IST820_SP2023_demo/README.md

 - Task 3: Tune hyper-parameters to improve the performances compared to models in Task 1 and 2.

 - Task 4: Train traditional machine learning models for the same problem.
-In this demonstration, the decision tree model is chosen.
+In this demonstration, the random forest model is chosen.

 Each task is accompanied with instructions in the corresponding folder.